 Cost is calculated by applying the first-in first-out method (FIFO) or the weighted average method and includes expenses to acquire inventory assets and bring them to their present location and condition.
-For finished and semifinished goods, cost consists of direct manufacturing expenses and a reasonable share of indirect manufacturing expenses as well as expenses to customise products for individual customers.
+For finished and semifinished goods, cost consists of direct manufacturing expenses and a reasonable share of indirect manufacturing expenses to customise products for individual customers.
 Calculations take into account normal capacity utilisation.

 Group

-MSEK 31-12-2016 31-12-201
+MSEK 31-12-2016 31-12-2015

-Raw materials and consumables 2,436 2,00
+Raw materials and consumables 2,436 2,005

-Work in progress 3,174 2,13
+Work in progress 3,174 2,136

-Finished goods and goods for resale 1,050 1,10
+Finished goods and goods for resale 1,050 1,102

-Total 6,660 5,24
+Total 6,660 5,243